valekuro/stargazers/README.md

 2. On your terminal run `git clone https://github.com/valekuro/stargazers.git`
 3. In the project folder run `npm i`
 4. Finally run `npx react-native run-android` and enjoy!
+5. If you want start tests, run `npm test`

 # Folder
 In this section there is the folder structure: